Diane Keaton, ‘La-Dee-Da’ dame of Hollywood, dead at 79

 Unapologetically independent

-Keaton never married, and has been outspoken about her thinking on the topic, saying it goes back to her mother, as “most everything does.”
+Keaton never married, and had been outspoken about her thinking on the topic, saying it goes back to her mother, as “most everything does.”

 With her trademark humor, Keaton added, “By the way, no one has ever asked me to marry them, either, so that might be a good answer.
 I should’ve started with that and called it a day.”